 For the budget-minded music lover, Marantz also makes the finest, least expensive stereo equipment in the world.
-Marantz offers a component system that includes the Marantz Model 110 FM/AM stereophonic tuner featuring Gyro-Touch tuning for only \$159, and beautifully complemented by the Marantz Model 1030 stereo preamp-amp ifier with 15 watts RMS per channel priced at only \$139.
+Marantz cffers a component system that includes the Marantz Model 10 FM/AM stereophonic tuner featuring Gyro-Touch tuning for only \$159, and beautifully complemented by the Marantz Model 1030 stereo preamp-amp ifier with 15 watts RMS per channel priced at only \$139.
 A great system for the budding stereo enthusiast and the best buy for the money in the audio world.

-Same name, same quality-regardless of price.
+Same name, same quality - regardless of price.
 That's Marantz' superior quality, inherent in the full line of components.
-And so complete your system choose a Marantz Imperial speaker system.
-We sound better.
+And to complete your system choose a Marantz Imperial speaker system.